 Breakfast is served!

-On the 8th of December 2015, Ambiental will host breakfast with a difference, for insurers and actuaries from across the country.
+On the 8th of December 2015, our sister company Ambiental Risk Analytics hosted breakfast with a difference, for insurers and actuaries from across the country.
 Running in partnership with Ordnance Survey, the free event will take place in the iconic Lloyd’s Old Library in Lime Street, London.
 Kicking off with a buffet breakfast at 8am, it is the perfect chance to not only learn about Flood Re, and the opportunities and challenges that face the insurance industry, but to grill the market leaders in flood analysis and risk management, and find out how they can help you get the best of Flood Re.

 After a hearty breakfast and a chance to network with experts in the field, Ambiental’s Justin Butler will give a short introduction to the gathered crowd, before handing over to the handpicked keynote speakers.